vitalets/global-cache/README.md

 ## How it works

 The first worker that requests a value becomes responsible for computing it.
 Others wait until the result is ready — and all workers get the same value.
-The value is cached in memory or on the file system and reused by later workers and test runs:
+The value is cached in memory or on the filesystem and reused by subsequent workers and test runs:

 <img align="center" alt="Global cache schema" src="https://raw.githubusercontent.com/vitalets/global-cache/refs/heads/main/scripts/img/schema-1628.png" />